What is Gingivitis (Gum Disease)?

 If you have the common situation where your teeth overlap, are crooked or rotate, this can create a breeding ground for gum infection.
 That's because misalignments create more spaces where plaque can build up and harm your teeth and gums.
-(Tip: So take extra care brushing and flossing in those areas.)
+(Tip: Take extra care brushing and flossing in those areas.)

 - Family History

-If there has been a history of gum disease in your family, this is something to mention to your dentist, as it may put you at slightly increased risk for developing the bacterial gum infection.
+If there has been a history of gum disease in your family, this is something to mention to your dentist, as it may put you at a slightly increased risk for developing the bacterial gum infection.

 Biofilm is a thin, slimy layer of bacteria that adhere to surfaces in the mouth such as the tongue, gums, and teeth.
 We all have a biofilm, even the most avid brushers, flossers and rinses, because the sticky film clings to nearly any surface that is wet (it happens in nature, too: think slippery rocks or the slick hull of a boat).

 If you regularly brush, floss and rinse, you can minimize the biofilm.
 But when brushing, flossing and rinsing habits are lacking, the biofilm can build and develop into dental plaque that you can see with the naked eye (it is typically pale yellow in color).